-This super easy Vegan Almond Pesto recipe is sure to become a staple in your house once you make it!
-It is made with only 5 simple pantry staple, and packs a ton of delicious flavor in each bite.
+This super easy Vegan Almond Pesto recipe is sure to become a staple in your house!
+It is made with only five simple ingredients, and packs a ton of delicious nutty flavor in each bite.

-Garlic.
-Just one clove, to add some delicious garlicky flavor!
-If you don't have cloves, you can use a dash of Garlic powder.
-Or, you can leave out.
+Garlic Cloves.
+This recipe calls for just one clove, to add some delicious garlicky flavor!
+If you don't have fresh garlic at home, you can use Garlic Powder.

 Fresh Lemon.
-The Fresh Lemon juice really brightens this Pesto sauce.
+The acidity from some freshly squeezed Lemon juice really brightens this Pesto sauce.
 The spinach and oil and almonds are all heavier ingredients, so a splash of bright citrus really makes a big difference.
+If you love the lemony flavor, you can add some lemon zest as well.

-This recipe is seriously so easy.
-You add all the ingredients to a food processor and process until desired consistency, that's it!
+Once you make homemade pesto, there is no going back to the grocery store brands.
+This recipe is seriously so simple, and had great flavor and texture.
+Simply add all the ingredients to a food processor and process until desired consistency, that's it!

-By the way, you don't need a fancy hundreds-of-dollars food processor either.
+By the way, you don't need a fancy or expensive food processor.
 I have been using this one I bought off Amazon years ago for around $30 and it has never failed me (Affiliate link, but its truly the one I use!)

-I do recommend pulsing everything except the almonds first, as they are a bit harder and will not blend consistently with the other ingredients.
+I recommend pulsing all the ingredients except the almonds first, as they are a bit harder and will not blend consistently with the other ingredients.
+Then, add the almonds and pulse until you get the texture you want.

 If you like using your pesto for dips or pasta topping, maybe you like keeping it thicker or more chunky.
 In this case, I would pulse the almonds for only a few seconds only a few times.
 You can even add more Almonds for a really Nutty Pesto.